patrickbucher/paedubucher.ch/articles.md/four-in-a-row-in-haskell-part-2.md

 article](https://paedubucher.ch/articles/2020-08-03-four-in-a-row-in-haskell-part-i.html),
 I outlined the purpose of a _stock program_: a non-trivial coding exercise to be done in every new programming language somebody is learning.
-I also stated that «Four in a Row» is my personal stock program, and that I'd like to implement it in Haskell.
+I also stated that «Four in a Row» is becoming my personal stock program, and that I'd like to implement it in Haskell.

 The main challenge in Haskell is the functional programming paradigm.